User avatar

 --

 Wyvern-shaped software developer and hobby vector artist.
-Also sometimes a fluffy werewolf alien creature (Areon) or a bird (Corveon).
+Also sometimes a fluffy werewolf alien creature (Areon).

 Creator of the neofoxes, neocats and other emojis.